degrasse-python/spring-petclinic/readme.md

 5. *Entry Point*: The `ENTRYPOINT` instruction specifies the command to run the JAR file when the container starts.

-## Run Petclinic locally

-Spring Petclinic is a sample spring boot based application that I have forked and created a docker image from.
-To test this image locally you should do the following.

-1. Make sure you have Docker installed and running.

-You can then access the Petclinic at <http://localhost:8080/>.

 ## Database configuration